Skip to content

 2) Look at simple stuff – a picture frame, window, clouds in the sky.
 Neutral stuff.

 3) Be aware of the movement of your head and eyes looking at those objects.
 Actually feel the whole head and neck move.
-Definitely don’t stretch, just slow controlled aware movement
+Definitely don’t stretch, just try some slow, controlled and aware movement

-4) Become aware of your body sensations – simply notice them rather than trying to breath them away.
+4) Become aware of your body sensations.
+Try and notice them rather than trying to breath them away.
 Is there tension in the chest?
 Are your legs jittery?
 Bring attention to these areas and continue to look around.

-5) Repeat this process until you sense your system cool down a bit.
+5) Repeat this process until you sense your system start to cool down a bit.